-- any item or service that is provided to the beneficiary solely to satisfy data collection and analysis for the qualifying clinical trial that is not used in the direct clinical management of the beneficiary and is not otherwise covered under the state plan, waiver, or demonstration project services provided solely to satisfy data collection and analysis needs (protocol induced costs); - any investigational item or service that is the subject of the qualifying clinical trial and is not otherwise covered outside of the clinical trial under the state plan, waiver, or demonstration project the experimental intervention itself (except medically necessary Category B investigational devices); - d. investigational drugs that do not have unrestricted market approval from the FDA for any diagnosis or treatment; - e. after the clinical trial ends, coverage is not provided for non-FDA approved drugs that were provided or made available to an enrollee during a qualifying clinical trial; and f. travel, lodging and meals; and g. services not provided for the direct clinical management of the beneficiary.
+- a. services that are not health care services; - b. any item or service that is provided to the beneficiary solely to satisfy data collection and analysis for the qualifying clinical trial that is not used in the direct clinical management of the beneficiary and is not otherwise covered under the state plan, waiver, or demonstration project; - c. any investigational item or service that is the subject of the qualifying clinical trial and is not otherwise covered outside of the clinical trial under the state plan, waiver, or demonstration project; - d. investigational drugs that do not have unrestricted market approval from the FDA for any diagnosis or treatment; - e. after the clinical trial ends, coverage is not provided for non-FDA approved drugs that were provided or made available to an enrollee during a qualifying clinical trial; and - f. travel, lodging and meals.